CelestialV31L/salary_calculator/README.md

 # salary_calculator
-This is just a simple script to calculate a yearly salary from an hourly wage.
+This is a simple script to calculate a yearly salary from an hourly wage.
 It will give you the information of how much tax you will pay, and your salary after taxes.

 Instructions:
 Make sure you have Python installed.
 Run `python --version` if you are not sure.